 Where in I used these beautiful tasteful disposable serve ware sets that came complete with silverware, cups, and plates.
 I also found very good disposable dinner napkins that felt like cloth.
 Not only did the knives cut our meat fine, but the table also looked beautiful and at the end of the night, all I had to do was toss it in the trash.
 It takes a lot of work to host Thanksgiving or any large dinner event and the last thing you want to do at the end of it all is wash dishes.

 Here is another one that you might be surprised to read from me but even I have my limits.
 Yes, I share from-scratch food on this blog but if you are cooking a large Thanksgiving meal and you need to get canned cranberry sauce, then go for it.
 Your event will not be ruined by canned cranberry sauce or frozen pie crust.
 But what will happen, is it will give you one less thing to worry about making it a less stressful affair.

 Do Your Deep Cleaning 2 Days Ahead of Time

-So yes, two days prior to the big day, do your bathrooms.
-Deep clean the floors, dust and even do yard work two days prior.
+So yes, two days before the big day, do your bathrooms.
+Deep clean the floors, dust, and even do yard work two days prior.
 If you have a big family, ask them to use one of the bathrooms not meant for guests for that next day if possible, and do a quick clean sweep to tidy it up just in case a guest needs it.